bestselfapp/chartjs-lambda-renderer/README.md

 export AWS_ENV="dev" && export AWS_PROFILE="bsa$AWS_ENV"
 export PLATFORM=linux/arm64 && export TARGETARCH=$PLATFORM

-# make sure to build first, we're not passing in the local volume
+# make sure to build first, we're not passing in the local volume for the
+# whole app, just the test output folder
 docker run -it --rm --platform=$PLATFORM \
     -e LOG_LEVEL=debug \
     -e LOCAL_DEBUG_OUTPUT_MODE=true \
     --entrypoint mocha \
+    -v $(pwd)/test-output:/var/task/test-output \
     bestselfapp/chartjs-lambda-renderer:latest

 # this is the proper way to run it to mimic Lambda, but for our purposes if we are running it locally to test changes to it, use the above to run with mocha